Wildlife of Israel: Mammals

+The extinct narrow-nosed rhinoceros may have survived in Israel as recently as 15,000 years ago, which if correct would make it the youngest known record of the species.

 Reptiles

 Israel has roughly 100 species of reptiles, of which almost a third live in its northern areas.
-The extinction rate among reptiles has been relatively low here; reptiles that became extinct in the region around the beginning of the 20th century include the Nile crocodile, European pond turtle, Levant viper, and Nile monitor.
+The extinction rate among reptiles has been relatively low here; reptiles that became locally extinct in the region around the beginning of the 20th century include the Nile crocodile, European pond turtle, Levant viper, and Nile monitor.

 Amphibians

 The number of amphibians in Israel has decreased dramatically since the last century mainly due to the drying of various swamps and wetlands by early settlers.
 The Hula painted frog was thought to be extinct until a female specimen was found in November 2011.
 Environmental improvements in the Hula reserve have been cited as a possible reason for the frog's re-emergence.

-The amphibians of Israel include five from the order Anura (the marsh frog, Hyla savignyi, the green toad, the eastern spadefoot toad, and the Hula painted frog) and two from the order Urodela (the fire salamander and the banded newt).
+The amphibians of Israel include five from the order Anura (the marsh frog, Hyla savignyi, the variable green toad, the eastern spadefoot toad, and the Hula painted frog) and two from the order Urodela (the fire salamander and the banded newt).
 The banded newt, the eastern spadefoot toad, and the Hula painted frog are critically endangered.

-The European green toad is the most widespread amphibian in Israel, living across nearly the entire Mediterranean shore.
+The variable green toad is the most widespread amphibian in Israel, living across nearly the entire Mediterranean shore.
 While the toad is usually limited to areas with a constant supply of water, populations have begun to spread into drier places.
 Even though it has relative great range in Israel, a 55% decrease has been noted in active spawning sites, mainly due to destruction of habitats, water contamination and habitats being split by roads or train tracks.
 The population currently numbers at a few thousands.

-The eastern spadefoot toad (Pelobates syriacus syriacus or Pelobates transcaucasicus), also called Syrian spadefoot toad, is critically endangered and is locally extinct in Jordan.
+The eastern spadefoot toad (Pelobates syriacus), also called Syrian spadefoot toad, is critically endangered and is locally extinct in Jordan.
 The spadefoot lives in the Israeli coastal plains, north of Holon and Ashdod.
 Only a few hundred adult toads remain in Israel due to splitting of habitats and the species' loyalty to their spawning spots.
 The spadefoot is a protected species by law.

-The banded newt (Triturus vittatus vittatus) lives mainly in the northern areas of Israel, especially in the Galilee area, mostly in vernal pools.
+The banded newt (Ommatotriton vittatus vittatus) lives mainly in the northern areas of Israel, especially in the Galilee area, mostly in vernal pools.
 The coastal shores near Ashkelon are the southern border for its global population.
 Small populations in more southern areas disappeared due to water contamination.
-They are inactive during the summer, staying underground in estivation, and even in winter they are only active at night.
+They are inactive during the summer, staying underground in aestivation, and even in winter they are only active at night.
 The newts have slightly different breeding seasons depending on location, ranging from January–February in the coastal plains to February–March in the Galilee.
 The banded newt is critically endangered in Israel (only 5% of the 1950s population remains) and is thus a protected species.